fjolnir/Tranquil/Docs/Tranquil Spec.md

 no     \ Evaluates to nil
 self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver
-       \that calls methods as defined by the current class's superclass
+       \ that calls methods as defined by the current class's superclass ...    \ Array of passed variadic arguments

 \ Variable assignment
 a = b \ Variables are local in scope